-- What is a Silent Auction?
+- What is a silent auction?

-- What Silent Auction Software to Choose
+- Top Silent Auction Items

 What is a silent auction?

 A silent auction is an event where guests place bids on items, either by writing their bid down on a piece of paper or submitting through the event’s accompanying online auction website.
-Silent auctions can either be held as the central event or paired with another event such as a gala, dinner, or other gathering.
+Silent auctions can either be held as the central event or paired with another event such as a gala, dinner, golf tournament, or other gathering.